 While I am not in the habit of promoting specific services that aid in social media marketing, I have recently had the chance to work with a local company rocking social acquisition called Insightpool.

-As a real world example, if Insightpool were a person, it would be the interesting guy at parties who has an anecdote for everything.
+As a real-world example, if Insightpool were a person, it would be the interesting guy at parties who has an anecdote for everything.
 He’s all about starting conversations.
-He’s the guy who gets you interested in something you might not even known about.
+He’s the guy who gets you interested in something you might not even know about.
 He’s the guy who gets everybody ready to party.

 For those brands with a smaller social team, Insightpool is especially effective because it takes the time to evaluate new contacts and leads.
 Then, once the conversation has begun, it’s up to your own marketing team to foster those new relationships.

 Again, back in the real world, Insightpool is the guy getting the party started.
 It’s our job as marketers to continue the conversation and develop those new relationships fostered through social acquisition.